-- Oversaw an aggressive violence-reduction program targeting organized criminal groups that operated on a regional, national, and international level and that routinely engaged in acts of violence and financial crimes on a massive scale.
+- Oversaw an aggressive violence-reduction program that targeted organized criminal groups that were operating on a regional, national, and international level and routinely engaged in acts of violence and financial crimes on a massive scale.
 Under Mr. Dugdale’s leadership and, in many cases, his direct involvement as trial counsel, the U.S. Attorney’s Office brought significant cases against the Mexican Mafia, the Sinaloa Cartel, the Aryan Brotherhood, the Mongols Outlaw Motorcycle Gang, and a number of other transnational criminal enterprises.
-Crimes by such groups noticeably diminished as a result of these prosecutions, and during the eight year period that Mr. Dugdale served as the Chief of the Violent Crime Section and the Chief of the Criminal Division at the U.S. Attorney’s Office incidents of violent crime in the Central District of California fell for eight consecutive years and eventually reached the lowest numbers seen in the district in decades.
+Crimes by such groups noticeably diminished as a result of these prosecutions, and during the eight year period that Mr. Dugdale served as the Chief of the Violent Crime Section and the Chief of the Criminal Division at the U.S. Attorney’s Office, incidents of violent crime in the Central District of California fell for eight consecutive years and eventually reached the lowest numbers seen in the district in decades.

-- Supervised the successful investigation and trial of more than 90 defendants in the largest organized crime prosecution targeting Eurasian criminal enterprise brought in the history of the Department of Justice.
+- Supervised the successful investigation and trial of more than 90 defendants in the largest organized crime prosecution that targeted Eurasian criminal enterprise brought in the history of the DOJ.
 This prosecution targeted the Armenian Power enterprise, a violent and sophisticated organized crime group responsible for numerous acts of violence and schemes that defrauded tens of thousands of victims out of tens of millions of dollars.
-The defendants were convicted of or pleaded guilty to extortion, kidnapping, racketeering, bank fraud, obstruction of justice, and other charges that netted sentences exceeding 25 years or more against the leaders of this organization.
+The defendants were convicted of or pleaded guilty to extortion, kidnapping, racketeering, bank fraud, obstruction of justice, and other charges that netted sentences that exceeded 25 years or more against the leaders of this organization.

-- Created and implemented an anti-gang program throughout the Central District of California that decimated dozens of street gangs through large-scale RICO prosecutions.
-This program has been credited with contributing to radical declines in gang-related crime over the past eight years in the Central District of California and became a model that the Department of Justice urged other U.S. Attorney’s Offices throughout the nation to emulate.
+- Created and implemented an anti-gang program throughout the Central District of California that decimated dozens of street gangs through large-scale Racketeer Influenced and Corrupt Organizations Act (RICO) Act prosecutions.
+This program has been credited with contributing to radical declines in gang-related crime over the past eight years in the Central District of California and has become a model that the DOJ urged other U.S. Attorney’s Offices throughout the nation to emulate.

-- Coordinated the efforts of the Southern California Regional Sexual Assault and Exploitation Felony Enforcement Team, a multi-agency and multi-jurisdictional task force dedicated to the investigation, apprehension, and prosecution of those engaged in offenses involving the sexual abuse of children, child prostitution, and child pornography, with a special emphasis on sexual predators and large-scale distributors of child pornography over the Internet.
+- Coordinated the efforts of the Southern California Regional Sexual Assault and Exploitation Felony Enforcement (SAFE) Team, a multi-agency and multi-jurisdictional task force that is dedicated to the investigation, apprehension, and prosecution of those engaged in offenses that involve the sexual abuse of children, child prostitution, and child pornography, with a special emphasis on sexual predators and large-scale distributors of child pornography over the Internet.

-- California Lawyer Attorney of the Year, California Lawyer magazine, 2008
+- California Lawyer, California Lawyer Attorney of the Year (CLAY) Award, 2008

 - Two U.S. Department of Justice Director’s Awards, 2007 and 2015